timelyportfolio/d3-flextree/README.md

 When called, `d3.flextree()` returns a function object that has methods attached to it.
 The methods set various parameters that control how the tree layout is done.
-Calling the main function, and passing it the root node of a tree, causes it to compute the layout.
+The function itself, when called with the root node of a tree, computes the layout.
 See [demo/simple.html](demo/simple.html) for an example.

 Like other classes in D3, layouts follow the method chaining pattern where